- Print

 PDF Security

-The PDF security options allow you to set PDF protection to prevent others from changing content, printing, copying content, adding notes or modifying form fields, signing, etc.
+The PDF security features enable you to set PDF protection to prevent others from changing content, printing, copying content, adding notes, modifying form fields, or signing.

 Encrypt